The Cherub

 What do cherubim actually do in the Bible?

 They guard.
-After Adam and Eve are sent from Eden, God "placed on the east side of the Garden of Eden cherubim and a flaming sword flashing back and forth to guard the way to the tree of life" (Genesis 3:24) — their first appearance in Scripture is as sentries, not messengers.
+After Adam and Eve are sent from Eden, God "placed... at the east of the garden of Eden... the cherubim, and a flaming sword which turned every way, to guard the way to the tree of life" (Genesis 3:24, RSV-CE) — their first appearance in Scripture is as sentries, not messengers.

 Where else do cherubim appear in the Bible?

-Most prominently on the Ark of the Covenant: God instructs Moses to make "two cherubim out of hammered gold" facing each other with wings spread over the cover (Exodus 25:18-20), and later, the prophet Ezekiel describes an elaborate vision of cherubim in the divine throne-chariot.
+Most prominently on the Ark of the Covenant: God instructs Moses to make "two cherubim of gold... of hammered work" facing each other with wings spread over the mercy seat (Exodus 25:18-20, RSV-CE), and later, the prophet Ezekiel describes an elaborate vision of cherubim in the divine throne-chariot.

 Why do cherubs look like babies in most art today?